Model Checking Flat Freeze LTL on One-Counter Automata: Normal Form for Paths

-First we show that without loss of generality, any computation can be broken down into a small number of segments that do not contain any transitions with equality tests.
+In the rest of this section we consider a fixed 1-CA $\cC=(V,E,\lambda,\tau)$.
+First we show that, without loss of generality, any computation in $\cC$ can be broken down into a small number of segments that do not contain any transitions with equality tests.
 The idea is that any segment between two identical equality tests can be omitted.